leucos/toji/README.md

 ## Caveats

-Toji is in GoodEnough™ (i.e. "works on my machine") state.
+Toji is in GoodEnough™ state.

 Use at your own risks (a.k.a. "no tests").